NouranAlSharawneh/appebite/README.md

 # Appebite

 A Flutter project is being built for our senior project.
+Team members: Fatimah, Nouran, Noor and Raghad.

 ## Getting Started